-Many property purchasers are “shark bate” to selling agents who are highly trained negotiators who are taught how to get the top dollar for there clients – the seller.
+Many property purchasers are “shark bait” to selling agents who are highly trained negotiators who are taught how to get the top dollar for their clients – the seller.

-Many of us have been taught to “learn from our mistakes” – but in my opinion this is to expensive and too demoralising.
+Many of us have been taught to “learn from our mistakes” – but in my opinion, this is too expensive and too demoralising.

-Rather than pay a learning fee to the market, why not pay a to a buyers’ agent to act on your behalf during your property investment journey by creating a customised strategic property plan for you
+Rather than pay a learning fee to the market, why not pay a property strategist to work with you and help design your property investment journey by creating a customised strategic property plan for you

-A buyers’ agent’s fee can be regarded as an insurance against paying the kind of hefty learning fees I’ve outlined in the scenarios above.
+Using our services should be regarded as insurance against paying the kind of hefty learning fees I've outlined in the scenarios above.